 Students are to notify the designated clinical supervisor if they are leaving the area such as for lunch breaks.
-Lunch Breaks are 30 minutes in length, unless at a clinical site with designated longer times.
+Lunch Breaks are required for each clinical day/shift assigned that is longer than 6 hours and are 30 minutes in length, unless at a clinical site with designated longer times.
 Please be PROMPT in returning from the lunch break.
 Students are not to visit other areas other than their assigned stations unless it has been cleared through the clinical instructor and/or clinical coordinator.